-Before you browse our last-minute Christmas dinner recipes… if you didn’t scroll our home page before landing here, we’ve been publishing Christmas recipe collections in recent weeks, including our best Christmas cocktail recipes, best dip recipes for crackers and crudités for festive parties, best Christmas starters, best Christmas salads, and best desserts for Christmas.
+Before you browse our Christmas dinner recipes, if you didn’t land on our home page before arriving here, we’ve compiled our Christmas recipe collections into a section called Christmas Ideas.
+They include our best Christmas cocktail recipes, best dip recipes for crackers and crudités for festive parties, best Christmas starters, best Christmas salads, and best desserts for Christmas.
 We’ll add more recipes and recipe compilations between now and Christmas Day and New Year’s Eve.

 Now, before you jump to the recipes, we have a favour to ask.
 Grantourismo is reader-funded.
-If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by using our links to buy travel insurance, rent a car or campervan or motorhome, book accommodation, or book a tour on Klook or Get Your Guide.
+If you’ve cooked our recipes and enjoyed them, please consider supporting Grantourismo by using our links to buy travel insurance, book accommodation, or book a tour on Get Your Guide.
 You could also browse our Grantourismo store for gifts for food lovers, including food-themed reusable cloth face masks designed with my images.

-Another option is to support our epic Cambodian cuisine history and cookbook on Patreon; or buy us a coffee, although we’ll probably use our coffee money to buy cooking ingredients for recipe testing; or buy something on Amazon, such as these cookbooks for culinary travellers, James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, travel books to inspire wanderlust, and gifts for Asian food lovers and picnic lovers.
+Another option is to support our epic Cambodian cuisine history and cookbook on Patreon or buy something on Amazon, such as these cookbooks for culinary travellers, James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, travel books to inspire wanderlust, and gifts for Asian food lovers and picnic lovers.

-We wish you all a wonderful Christmas and festive holiday period wherever you!
+We wish you all a wonderful Christmas and festive holiday period wherever you’re spending it!
 Please do enjoy your time with family and loved-ones if you’re able to get together.
 If you aren’t, we’re sending hugs.
-We’ll be having a very quiet Christmas at home here in Siem Reap so do get in touch in the comments if you need any advice or have any questions.
+Do get in touch in the comments if you need any Christmas cooking advice or have any questions between now and the holidays.

 Lara & Terence xx